Guide

 How much can I write off as a business expense?

-The CRA details the common and less common business expenses that your business can write off.
+The Canada Revenue Agency (CRA) details the common and less common business expenses that your business can write off.
 The important point to remember is that, to qualify, they must be incurred in order to earn business income and be reasonable under the circumstances.
-Expenses incurred in a business’s fiscal year must be claimed against your income in that same fiscal year.
+Expenses incurred in a business's fiscal year must be claimed against your income in that same fiscal year.

 How do I maximize my LLC tax deductions?

-All businesses in Canada can deduct expenses from their income, to make their businesses operational and sustain them while they are operational.
+All businesses in Canada can deduct expenses they incur to run and sustain their business.
 The CRA has a comprehensive list of business expenses that you can write off.
 The condition is that expenses must be incurred to earn the business income in the year that it is being claimed.

 What are some ways to cut down on small business expenses?

 Paying close attention to your business expenses is important for profitability.
-There are a variety of strategies businesses can employ to control expenses and prepare for unforeseen costs over the year.
-These include proper annual budgeting, tracking expenses diligently, managing your variable costs efficiently, and reviewing your fixed costs to ensure the best return on your investment.
+You can control expenses by budgeting, tracking costs, managing variable costs, and reviewing fixed costs to get the best value.

 What deductions can I claim without receipts?